Kr4ken-9/DAB/README.md

 several bots because they award users experience or credits for sending messages every x seconds.

-However, DAB is also capable of automating bot-specific things such as Tatsumaki's rep system, Sushii's fishy system, and Pokecord's pokemon system.
+However, DAB is also capable of automating bot-specific things such as Tatsumaki's rep system, Sushii's fishy system, and Pokecord's (formerly) pokemon system.
+In the absence of Pokecord, DAB now supports automating PokeRealm and PokeTwo.

 ### How do I use it?